BenNewman100/claude-code-context-menu/README.md

 1. **Right-click on any folder** in Windows Explorer
 2. Select **"Open Claude Code Here"** from the context menu
-3. Windows Terminal will open with PowerShell in that directory, and Claude Code will start automatically
+3. PowerShell will open in that directory, and Claude Code will start automatically

 You can also right-click on empty space inside a folder to open Claude Code in the current directory.